Quill-Learning/AgenticAI-and-Fabric/LabDemo002-Refined.md

 ## Task 4: Register the Proxy as an MCP Tool in Foundry and Test End-to-End

+**Why?** This is where the lab becomes end-to-end: the agent calls your proxy as a tool, and your proxy retrieves real data from Fabric.
+You will validate the full chain: **Foundry Agent -> MCP Proxy -> Fabric Data -> Proxy -> Agent answer**.

 Now that your proxy is running and tested, the next step is to connect it with the Microsoft Foundry agent (from Task 2).
 This means updating the agent’s configuration to use our proxy as its tool for data access.
-Then we will test the entire chain: **Foundry Agent -> MCP Proxy -> Fabric Data -> Proxy (validates) -> Agent’s answer**.

 **Steps (Windows + VS Code, step-by-step):**